0xkato/counterTesting/README.md

 # counterTesting

-To run this you will need to download foundry first. here is a link (https://github.com/foundry-rs/foundry).
+To run this you will need to download foundry first. here is a link to<a href="https://github.com/foundry-rs/foundry"> foundry github repo</a>.

 after downloading foundry run <code>foundryup</code>  </br>
 then check if you have forge and cast by running <code>forge --version</code> and <code>cast --version</code> </br>